 Secure Context Release Gate

 What this adds.
 SecurityRecipes already tracks context provenance, attestation, poisoning scans, evals, and egress policy.
-The release gate packages those controls into versioned context releases so agent hosts, MCP gateways, and buyers know exactly which source hashes are safe to consume.
+The release gate packages those controls into versioned context releases so agent hosts, MCP gateways, and reviewers know exactly which source hashes are safe to consume.

 Why This Matters